mcordingley/Inverse.js/README.md

 ### make

 With your factory functions in place, just call `make` to get your object.
-Any additional arguments beyong the key name of the binding are passed on to the constructor function.
+Any additional arguments beyond the key name of the binding are passed on to the constructor function.

     container.make(name);